ryanmorr/ryanmorr.github.io/_posts/2013-08-21-detecting-css-style-support.md

 </pre>
 </div>

-This type of solution is not ideal because of its obtrusive nature, violating the separation of concerns, but it&#8217;s a solution nonetheless.
+This type of solution is not ideal because of its obtrusive nature, violating the separation of concerns, but it's a solution nonetheless.

 ## Conclusion